Ponytail palms (Beaucarnea recurvata) are a go-to beginner plant. They are known for being drought tolerant and even low maintenance.

 Yellowing from Overwatering

-Ponytail palms prefer their soil to dry out before you water them completely.
-If you are watering your palm tree and the soil is still wet, you should hold off watering it and wait until it is dry.
+Ponytail palms prefer their soil to dry out before you water them thoroughly.
+If you are watering your palm tree and the soil is still wet, hold off watering it and wait until it is dry.

 How to Reverse Damage from Overwatering

-If your ponytail palm is facing root rot, you will have to cut off the infected roots and leave only the healthy roots.
+If your ponytail palm faces root rot, you must cut off the infected roots and leave only healthy ones.
 When you transplant your palm, you must make sure the soil is new and fresh.

 2. Burnt or Brown Leaves on a Ponytail Palm

-While ponytail palms love bright indirect light, if it is getting direct light the leaves will burn and turn brown.
+While ponytail palms love bright indirect light, the leaves will burn and turn brown if they get too much direct sunlight.

 Move Your Ponytail Palm